nya3jp/tast/docs/writing_tests.md

 errors.Wrapf(err, "failed to connect to Chrome renderer process %d", pid)
 ```

+To examine sentinel errors which may be `Wrap`ed, use [errors.Is] or
+[errors.As].
+The usage is the same as the functions with the same names in the
+official errors package.

 Sometimes you may want to define custom error types, for example, to inspect and
 react to errors.
 In that case, embed `*errors.E` to your custom error struct.